daniel-ilett/blog/_drafts/2021-01-26-tut5-13-urp-octocamo.md

 }
 ```

-We can use whatever approach we'd like to comparing the two colours for similarity, but I'm going to use Pythagoras' Theorem, as it's the most straightforward.
+We can use whatever approach we'd like to compare the two colours for similarity, but I'm going to use Pythagoras' Theorem, as it's the most straightforward.
 Once we have recalculated the `camoIndex` with the similarity value, we can update the `camoIndexText` and `camoIndexImage` accordingly; `camoIndexText` displays the `camoIndex` as a percentage, and the `camoIndexImage` gets more transparent the more well-camouflaged the player is.

 ```csharp
 camoIndex = 1.0f - Mathf.Sqrt(Mathf.Pow(terrainColor.r - camoColor.r, 2) +